Manchester

 (1846-1932)

-editor for 57 years.
-Born in 1846 in Bath to a nonconformist
+for 57 years.
+Born in 1846 in Bath to a nonconformist family,

-family, educated in Brighton, Clapham and Oxford University,
+educated in Brighton, Clapham and Oxford University, he made an

-he made an early reputation as a radical speechmaker and social
+early reputation as a radical speechmaker and social commentator,

-commentator, which principles he established later in The Manchester
+which principles he established later in The Manchester Guardian,

-Guardian, taking over editorship aged only twenty-five years.
+taking over editorship aged only twenty-five years.
+He gathered

-He gathered a carefully chosen elite staff of reporters to report
+a carefully chosen elite staff of reporters to report on events

-on events in England and abroad, and made the Guardian a heavyweight
+in England and abroad, and made the Guardian a heavyweight journal.

-journal.
-He was elected Liberal MP for Leigh and held the position
+He was elected Liberal MP for Leigh and held the position from

-He continued as editor for The Guardian until 1929, and
+as editor for The Guardian until 1929, and died three years

 Frances